instantfred/ToDoApp/README.md

 - If `todosapp.db` doesn't exists, it'll be created.

 The project should now be available at: http://127.0.0.1:8000/
-- It will by default return all the ToDo items
+- It should load the login screen, use the testing data to log in or register as new user.
 - To use Swagger documentation instead, hit http://127.0.0.1:8000/docs

 ### Testing data